botgram/shell-bot/README.md

-# shell
+# shell-bot

-This is a fully functional shellrunner bot.
+This is a fully functional shellrunner [Telegram bot][].
 You tell it a command, it executes it and posts the live output.
 You can send input to the command by replying to the output messages.

 It's a fairly complex example, because it actually appears to the